Chapter 5. Installing the Red Hat Virtualization Manager

 When the deployment completes successfully, one data center, cluster, host, storage domain, and the Manager virtual machine are already running.
 You can log in to the Administration Portal to add any other resources.

-ovirt-engine-extension-aaa-ldap-setupinteractive setup script so you can add additional users to the environment.
-For more information, see Configuring an External LDAP Provider in the Administration Guide.
+- Optional: Install and configure Red Hat Single Sign On so that you can add additional users to the environment.
+For more information, see Installing and Configuring Red Hat Single Sign-On in the Administration Guide.

-- Optionally, deploy Grafana so you can monitor and display reports from your RHV environment.
+- Optional: Deploy Grafana so you can monitor and display reports from your RHV environment.
 For more information, see Configuring Grafana in the Administration Guide.

 The Manager virtual machine, the host running it, and the self-hosted engine storage domain are flagged with a gold crown in the Administration Portal.